-Meet the Enterprise Architecture Tools Enterprise Architect is a sophisticated and flexible Enterprise Architecture platform that can be used as both an architecture repository and a tool for managing architecture projects.
+Meet the Enterprise Architecture Tools Enterprise Architecture platform that can be used as both an architecture repository and a tool for managing architecture projects.
 It can be used across the entire life cycle from setting up an architecture program or office to planning, managing, developing and documenting architectures through to the governance of implementation projects that consume the architectural output.
 The tool can be used with any single or combination of Architecture Frameworks, processes and languages of representation.
 There is a wide range of facilities and tools that allow the architect to work using their preferred methods such as Word Processor views, Spreadsheet views, Diagrams, Relationship Matrices or a range of other core and extended features.

 This Mind Map shows the landscape of the key Enterprise Architecture tools that can be used to set up and maintain the architecture office and to plan, create, manage and document architectures.
-While these are the primary tools there are a series of other tools described in the topic Additional Enterprise Architecture Tools.
+While these are the primary tools there are a series of other tools described in the Help topic Additional Enterprise Architecture Tools.

-Activity Diagram

-Getting to know the Activity Diagram

-Introducing Diagram

-The Activity diagram is one of the the Activity Unified Modeling Language (UML) Behavioral diagrams that can be used to model a process or algorithm as a sequence of steps.
+Activity Diagram The Activity diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to model a process or algorithm as a sequence of steps.
 It is a more sophisticated version of its close cousin the Flowchart diagram.
-Activity diagrams can be used to model Business Processes as a UML alternative to the BPMN Business Process diagram and have the same ability to create a hierarchy of Activities in the Project Browser.
+Activity diagrams can be used to model Business Processes as a UML alternative to the BPMN Business Process diagram; they have the same ability to create a hierarchy of Activities in the Browser window.
 Activity Diagram showing the use of Partitions

-The elements can be given a name and detailed descriptions can be added to the notes.
+The elements can be given a name and detailed descriptions can be added to the Notes.
 By connecting the Activities, Decisions and Forks with connectors (Control Flows) a sequence of elements can describe the business process.
-A process hierarchy can be constructed by nesting Activities in the Project Browser and using the child diagram functionality to enable drill down from the value chain level to the lowest level processes.
-Where to find the Activity Diagram Ribbon: Design > Diagram > Insert > UML Behavioral > Activity Project Browser Toolbar : New Diagram icon > UML Behavioral > Activity Project Browser Context Menu | Add Diagram... > UML Behavioral > Activity Usage of the Activity Diagram The Activity diagram can be used to model any business or technical activity or notion that has a series of steps.
+A process hierarchy can be constructed by nesting Activities in the Browser window and using the child diagram functionality to enable drill down from the value chain level to the lowest level processes.

+Getting to know the Activity Diagram

+Where to Ribbon: Design > Diagram > Add >

+find the UML > Behavioral > UML Behavioral >

+Activity Activity

+Diagram Browser window Toolbar : New

+Diagram icon > UML > Behavioral >

+UML Behavioral > Activity

+Browser window context Menu | Add

+Diagram... > UML Behavioral > Activity

+Usage of the Activity Diagram

+The Activity diagram can be used to model any business or technical activity or notion that has a series of steps.
 This includes business and technical processes and also computer algorithms.
 The steps are connected by Control Flow relationships that show the sequencing of the steps.
 Decisions and Merges can be used to model choice and to further control the flow through the Activity.
 Forks and Joins can be added to split and reunite the flow of control and objects added to show how data is supplied and consumed.

-Options for the Activity Diagram Activity diagrams can be drawn at different levels of formality, from a Basic Flow Chart style of diagram used to represent a simple Business Process to a sophisticated Action-based diagram that can be used to model a complex system.
-There is a toolbox that contains a range of elements, relationships and Patterns for creating the models.
+Options for Activity diagrams can be drawn at

+the Activity Diagram

+different levels of formality, from a

+Basic Flow Chart style of diagram used

+to represent a simple Business Process to

+a sophisticated Action-based diagram

+that can be used to model a complex

+system.
+There is a toolbox that contains a

+range of elements, relationships and

+Patterns for creating the models.

 The Activity diagram (like any diagram) can be viewed as an Element List, which makes working with element properties easier.
 Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams, and the diagrams can be presented in hand drawn or whiteboard style by changing the properties of the diagram.